 The 8051 microcontroller has four 8-bit input/output ports.
-These are:

-PORT P0: When there is no external memory present, this port acts as a general purpose input/output port.
-In the presence of external memory, it functions as a multiplexed address and data bus.
-It performs a dual role.
+These are: PORT P0: When there is no external memory present, this port acts as a general purpose input/output port.
+In the presence of external memory, it functions as a multiplexed address and data bus. performs dual It а role.
 PORT P1: This port is used for various interfacing activities.
 This 8-bit port is a normal I/O port i.e. it does not perform dual functions.